LaunchCodeEducation/lchs/src/chapters/html/background.rst

 .. admonition:: Note

-   Even two devices linked together form a network.
+   Even just two devices linked together form a network.

 Different schools, businesses, homes, libraries, coffee shops, etc. all create their own separate networks.
 If we connect two of these, say a school and a